 As with anyone who has no credit history in the UK, you’ll need to build one up and should look to do the following:

-- Get on the electoral roll – this might not be possible if you’re staying in the UK only for a short time, but if this is the case it might be worth getting in touch with the credit reference agency used by your lender (which will probably be Experian, TransUnion or Equifax) and ask them to add a note to your file explaining why you aren't registered to vote in the UK.
+- Get on the electoral roll – this might not be possible if you’re staying in the UK only for a short time, but if this is the case it might be worth getting in touch with the credit reference agency used by your lender (usually Experian, TransUnion or Equifax) and ask them to add a note to your file explaining why you aren't registered to vote in the UK.

 - Look at taking on other forms of credit – signing up to a UK mobile phone contract, which you might be able to do through your current provider, could help to build your credit score.